twisted-infra/braid/README.rst

+Braid
+#####

+The main code for deploying the Twisted infrastructure into production.

-A very work-in-progress library of fabric stuff for deploying twisted infrastrucutre.
+A library of fabric stuff for deploying Twisted infrastrucutre.
-The immeidate goal is to be able to redeploy everything from cube onto dornkirk.

-This package is a library of tools for deploying individual services.
+It contains tools for deploying individual services.
-It also currently contains a fabfile for global configuration of dornkirk.

-The idea is that each individual service (e.g., t-names, www-data, trac, buildbot) will have a configuration repo with a fabfile that uses braid to deploy itself on a given machine.
+The idea is that each individual service (e.g., t-names, www-data, trac, buildbot) will have a dedicated fabfile that uses braid to deploy itself on a given machine.

+This README.rst describes how to use this tools and how to deploy.

+See CONTRIBUTING.rst for info about how to run a staging server and develop and maintain the code.

 Currently Supported Services